voidedqq/voidaesp/README.md

 # what is this

-VoidAESP is a server-side anti esp plugin made for Paper and its forks.
+VoidAESP (Voided's Anti-ESP) is a server-side anti esp plugin made for Paper and its forks.

 Instead of letting the client see everything around them, the plugin hides entities and storage containers that the player realistically should not be able to see.